RevealBi/Documentation/docs/user/fields/field-filters-rules.md

 <a name='empty-values'></a>
 ## Filter Empty Values

-Analytics provides the ability to filter rows in the dataset that have null or empty values on a specific column by enabling the filter empty values configuration setting on a specific column.
+Reveal provides the ability to filter rows in the dataset that have null or empty values on a specific column by enabling the filter empty values configuration setting on a specific column.